den-materials/php-wordpress/README.md

 **Posts** are the equivalent of individual blog posts.
 Since Wordpress started as a blogging platform, they still get top billing in the menu, as well as a default place on the homepage of all default templates.
 Inside this menu, you'll be able to create, edit and delete your posts, as well as tag them, sort them, and assign them to categories.

-**Media** acts as a repository of all media on your site - photos, video, music, etc. Anything stored here can be easily refernced using Wordpress' built-in media tools.
+**Media** acts as a repository of all media on your site - photos, video, music, etc. Anything stored here can be easily referenced using Wordpress' built-in media tools.
 Clicking the media link will allow you to upload, sort, and categorize all the media on your site.

 **Pages** are what we think of tradtionally when it comes to web pages - you might have one for about, contact, home, etc. The pages link will allow you to create, sort, and categorize your pages.